Search for heavy, long-lived, charged particles with large ionisation energy loss in $pp$ collisions at $\sqrt{s} = 13~\text{TeV}$ using the ATLAS experiment and the full Run 2 dataset: corrections and mass calibration

 The most probable value (MPV) of the track $\dEdxtrunc$ as a function of delivered integrated luminosity is shown in Figure~\ref{fig:run2_dedx_vs_lumi} for $p>10~\GeV$ tracks, with and without a hit in the IBL overflow.
 As expected, the charge collection efficiency decreases with increasing integrated luminosity because of the damage induced in the silicon by the particle flux, and a decrease in the measured $\dEdxtrunc$ is therefore visible across the dataset.
 Large occasional jumps in the trend (e.g.\ at around $92~\mathrm{fb^{-1}}$) indicate changes to the pixel detector's charge calibration scheme, while smaller fluctuations correspond to regular updates of the charge and threshold calibrations during machine development periods or technical shutdowns.
 The effect of the radiation damage can be seen to depend on $|\eta|$, reflecting differences in the fluence over $|\eta|$.
 In addition, the fluence is higher in pixel sensors at smaller radii.
 However, the analysis does not compensate for the effect in each pixel sensor, since the $\dEdxtrunc$ of a track is calculated before such compensation can be made, and each pixel cluster's information is practically inaccessible in the data flow of the analysis.
 Corrections are therefore applied only to $\dEdxtrunc$ in this analysis.

 To minimise these dependences, run-dependent corrections are calculated and applied.
 The run-dependent corrections are calculated separately for tracks in bins of $|\eta|$ and $\IBLOF$.
-In each run with sufficient data, an estimate of the $\dEdxtrunc$ peak for each ($|\eta|, \IBLOF$) bin is used to normalise the most probable $\dEdxtrunc$ to that of a reference run.
-If a run does not have sufficient data, the correction from the closest run with sufficient data is applied.
+In each run with sufficient data, an estimate of the $\dEdxtrunc$ peak for each ($|\eta|, \IBLOF$) bin is used to normalise the most probable $\dEdxtrunc$ to that of a reference run.\footnote{the reference run has been chosen in the middle of total integrated luminosity and close to the low luminosity run used for the calibration of $\dEdxtrunc$ into $\beta\gamma$} If a run does not have sufficient data, the correction from the closest run with sufficient data is applied.
 After the run-dependent corrections are applied, $|\eta|$-dependent corrections are applied separately in bins of $\IBLOF$ so that the MPV for MIPs is equalised over $|\eta|$.
 The resulting corrected \dEdx measurement is referred to as \dEdxcorr and is normalised for MIP-like tracks to peak at ${\sim}1~\dEdxunit$, the value for unirradiated silicon of the thickness used in the \mbox{ATLAS} pixel detector.
 Hereafter, the symbol `$\dEdx$' stands for \dEdxcorr.